 If you have decided to stop using Xanax or want to help a loved one, you should know that withdrawal symptoms may happen when the Xanax dosage is reduced for any reason.
 Symptoms including seizures have been reported after using Xanax only briefly for the treatment of anxiety.

 Thankfully, however, we are here to help you throughout the withdrawal and recovery processes.
 Located in California, Harmony Place offers a compassionate and comprehensive approach to addiction treatment.
-Our full continuum of care addresses the needs of our patients, from detoxification to residential and outpatient treatment.
+Our full continuum of care addresses the needs of our patients, from medical detoxification to residential and outpatient treatment.
 So, if you are ready to end Xanax abuse in your life, we are ready to assist you right now!

 Detoxification (detox) is a process that can help people safely stop taking Xanax while minimizing and managing withdrawal symptoms.
 Detox usually occurs in a hospital or rehabilitation facility under medical supervision.